Glenn Danzig: "Classic" era (1986–1994)

 In 1990, the band's sophomore effort, Danzig II: Lucifuge, marked an immediate change in musical direction.
 The album's overall bluesier tone and somewhat milder approach were departures from Danzig, featuring a '50s-style ballad ("Blood & Tears") and a full-on acoustic blues ("I'm the One").

 Other projects in 1990 included the final Samhain album, Final Descent.
 The album was started under the title Samhain Grim several years prior.
 The album contained previously unreleased studio recordings, at least some of which had been intended for the Samhain Grim album before it was aborted.

 In 1992, Danzig again changed musical direction, releasing the darker Danzig III: How the Gods Kill.
 Several songs featured a more textured, slower sound between fast, dominant guitar riffs.

 Also in 1992, Danzig tried his hand at composing classical music with Black Aria.
 The album debuted at number 1 on the Billboard classical music chart.

 In 1993, Danzig released Thrall-Demonsweatlive, an EP featuring both studio recordings and live tracks.
 Danzig broke into the mainstream when the live video of "Mother '93" became a hit on MTV and earned Buzz Bin rotation, six years after the original song was recorded.
 During this time the band reached its commercial peak, with both the debut album and Thrall-Demonsweatlive being certified Gold, and "Mother" becoming the band's highest charting single.
 Both Danzig and Thrall-Demonsweatlive have since been certified Platinum.

-In 1994, the release of Danzig 4 saw the band going further into a darker and more experimental sound.
+In 1994, the release of Danzig 4 saw the band going further into a darker, heavier and more experimental sound.
 The album also saw further development of his vocal style and range, most notable in songs like "Let It Be Captured", and a more blues-based approach on songs like "Going Down to Die".

-Also in 1994, Danzig wrote the song "Thirteen" for Johnny Cash, which appeared on the album American Recordings.
+Also in 1994, Danzig's song "Thirteen", written for Johnny Cash, appeared on the latter musician's album American Recordings.